Klebsiella

 Klebsiella species are found everywhere in nature.
 This is thought to be due to distinct sublineages developing specific niche adaptations, with associated biochemical adaptations which make them better suited to a particular environment.
-They can be found in water, soil, plants, insects and other animals including humans.
+They can be found in water, soil, plants, insects and other animals including humans, including as part of the human and animal's normal flora in the nose, mouth and intestines.